-- Default Group You may indicate a default Group that will be applied for new tickets from email and Portal.
+- Default Group You may indicate a default Group that will be applied for new tickets from email and Customer Hub.
 For manually entered tickets (agent entry), if a user is a member of only one Group, that Group will be the default.
 If a user is not part of any Group or multiple Groups, the default Group setting will be “unassigned”.

 - My Company Settings: You may set Company wide Group settings for Group requirements and Group/Ticket display settings.